 Prior to coming to the Bar, John was Senior Associate to a Judge in the trial division of the Supreme Court of Victoria (Commercial Court) and Senior Associate at Dentons 大成 the world’s largest law firm.

-John is the updating author of The Laws of Australia commentary subtitle “Company Reorganisation” (update forthcoming, Thomson Reuters / Westlaw).
+John is the updating author of The Laws of Australia commentary subtitle “Company Reorganisation” (Thomson Reuters / Westlaw).
 He completed a Master of Laws degree at Melbourne Law School (first class honours average).

-John sat on the Australian Bar Association’s Indigenous Issues Committee, sits on the Victorian Bar's Indigenous Justice Committee, and he helped lead the team of private practice lawyers that set up and ran Australia's first free trans and gender diverse legal clinic (with the Inner City Legal Centre).
+John sat on the Australian Bar Association’s Indigenous Issues Committee, sits on the Victorian Bar's Indigenous Justice Committee and LGBTIQ Working Group, and he helped lead the team of private practice lawyers that set up and ran Australia's first free trans and gender diverse legal clinic (with the Inner City Legal Centre).

-John read with Dr Paul Vout QC and his senior mentor is Christopher Caleo QC.
+John read with Dr Paul Vout KC and his senior mentor is Christopher Caleo KC.

 Significant matters while a solicitor